smartyshaman/anantshiva.github.io/_posts/2027-03-29-obsidian-forever-notes.md

 It’s like time-travel therapy.
 Honestly, I'm not sure why every journaling app didn’t already work this way.
 Once you see it, you can’t unsee it.

 In the meantime, Forever Notes works.
-Though it's a hassle to set up.
+Though it's a pain in the ass to set up.

-I know because I painstakingly migrated my journal entries one by one to Apple Notes and journalled this way for a couple of months.
+I know because I manually migrated my journal entries one by one to Apple Notes and journaled this way for a couple of months.
 In the process, I came across entries that I'd completely forgotten about.
 I laughed, I cried - ok, I didn't *cry*.
 But I did get emotional.
 It was surprisingly cathartic.

 I was loving it.